Real-World Evaluation of two Cooperative Intersection Management Approaches: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{rban} traffic is prone to inefficiencies and disturbances due to the ever increasing volume of traffic.
+\IEEEPARstart{U}{rban} traffic is prone to inefficiencies and disturbances due to the ever-increasing volume of traffic~\cite{inrix2024scorecard}.
 This manifests, e.g., at smaller intersections, where static priority rules are the prevailing method for coordination of vehicles.
-Occlusions through buildings or other road users limit the field of view for both human drivers and vehicle-bound sensors of an automated vehicle (AV).
 Connected automated driving opens up new opportunities to improve urban traffic efficiency by leveraging communication links between vehicles and possibly infrastructure systems.
-Moreover, edge computing resources are becoming available in urban areas that enable, e.g., populating and maintaining a collective environment model (EM) of an area of interest.
+Moreover, edge computing resources are becoming available in urban areas that enable, e.g., populating and maintaining of a collective environment model (EM) of an area of interest.
 This setup allows connected automated vehicles (CAVs) to improve their local planning algorithms by incorporating data from the server-side EM, as it was shown in~\cite{buchholz2021handling} at a suburban three-way intersection in Ulm-Lehr, Germany.